nebula-orchestrator/docs/docs/best-practice.md

 * Only the manager (API layer) should be accessible to worker devices, the MongoDB backend should be accessible only from the manager.
 * Using the latest version of Nebula is always recommended, vulnerabilities in packages are always discovered & patched on a routine manner.
 * The API logs by default write each request to the API including the IP which originated the request.
+* (Optional) reporting system - use certificate based connections to Kafka.